benjvi/benjvi.github.io/_posts/2018-06-03-Finding-Meaning-In-Platform-Engineering.markdown

 ## Finally

-There is a Zen proverb that fits in quite nicely with the theme of trying to embue our actions with meaning:
+There is a Zen proverb that fits in quite nicely with the theme of trying to imbue our actions with meaning:

  > *Before Enlightenment chop wood, carry water.
 After enlightenment chop wood, carry water.*

-In programming, we must think of the mechanisms by which our software is to work, we should ensure good quality through our practices and address the requirements in front of us.
-However, it is up to us how we divine the purpose of each task, and how we let that purpose shape our approach to them.
+In programming, we must think about the mechanisms by which our software is to work, we address the requirements in front of us and should ensure good quality.
+These are our professional duties.
+It *is not* our duty to question the purpose of a piece of software, but it is useful.
+It is up to us how we divine the purpose of each task, and how we let that purpose shape our approach to them.
+This is how we find meaningful actions.